deadlysyn/ethereum-experiment/README.md

 Managing cost is a concern.
 As a programming language, Solidity performs work.
 That work has a cost, measured in [gas](https://ethereum.stackexchange.com/questions/3/what-is-meant-by-the-term-gas).
-Think of this as transaction feeds.
+Think of this as transaction fees.
 Contracts need to be as simple as possible to reduce costs.
-This is another area where consulation in contract design would be helpful.
+This is another area where consultation in contract design would be helpful.

 Managing wallets, contracts, etc. feels like overhead best shipped to an e-2-e platform.
 Manually deploying and managing contracts is a way to get started, but it feels klunky.
-If a platform could manage all of these things for you, you could focus on your business vs being distracted by the underlying technology.
+Ideally, a platform would manage all of these things for you so you could focus on your business vs being distracted by the underlying technology.

 The sensitivity of the wallet and associated account is a security concern.
 No different